Men and Alcohol Seminar Series: Bookings now open!

 The symposium was a chance for students, with an interest in alcohol research, from across Scottish institutions to come together, and present their research.
 The overall aim of the Symposium was to build on and strengthen the PhD and Early Career Researchers community which is of great important to both SARN and SHAAP.

 The day consisted of a number of short presentations made by researchers who are at varying time-points within the academic journey, as well as a number of round table discussions.
 This was a fantastic opportunity to not only network with peers but it also provided the opportunity to present and get feedback on research, and discuss future research ideas.

 British Sociological Association (BSA) and SHAAP one-day Symposium - 22nd April 2016

 In partnership with the BSA Alcohol Study Group, Scottish Health Action on Alcohol Problems (SHAAP) hosted a one-day interdisciplinary symposium 'How do different disciplines talk about alcohol and how can we work better together?' on 22nd April 2016 in the Royal College of Physicians of Edinburgh

 SHAAP/GCU LGBT Seminar at Scottish Parliament - 15th December 2015

-The Parliamentary event, sponsored by Jim Eadie MSP, offered the opportunity for MSPs, professionals and members of the public to discuss the research findings directly with the researchers; to engage with members of the LGBT community; and to learn about the LGBT community’s experiences in relation to alcohol.
+Scottish Health Action on Alcohol Problems (SHAAP) published a new report, based on research carried out in Glasgow by researchers at Glasgow Caledonian University, “The social context of LGBT people’s drinking in Scotland”.
+The Parliamentary discussions, facilitated by Jim Eadie MSP, offered the opportunity for MSPs, professionals and members of the public to discuss the research findings directly with the researchers; to engage with members of the LGBT community; and to learn about the LGBT community’s experiences in relation to alcohol.
 It provided attendees with a better understanding of the social influences behind LGBT people’s alcohol consumption and drinking behaviours and related outcomes.